bostonrobbie/Manus-Dashboard/README.md

 - `pnpm test:all` – lint, typecheck, server tests, server build, and client build in sequence.
 - Optional ops checks: `pnpm smoke:test` against a running API.

+> Note: ESLint uses the flat config and depends on `@eslint/js`; `pnpm install` from the repo root will install it automatically.

 > Manus operators: see [docs/MANUS_INTEGRATION_PLAN.md](docs/MANUS_INTEGRATION_PLAN.md) for the staged auth/data alignment steps before production rollout.

 ## Building